DannyBimma/dannybimma.github.io/assets/images/images.md

 />
 ```

-Place your image files directly in this directory and reference them with the path:
+Place image files directly in this directory and reference them with the path:
-`assets/images/your-image-name.ext`
+`assets/images/article_img_folder/image-name.ext`